Scrapbooking

 Scrapbooking is a method of preserving, presenting, and arranging personal and family history in the form of a book, box, or card.
 Typical memorabilia include photographs, printed media, and artwork.
 Scrapbook albums are often decorated and frequently contain extensive journal entries or written descriptions.
+Scrapbooking can also be incorporated into therapy and can help individuals cope with trauma or grief.
 Scrapbooking started in the United Kingdom in the nineteenth century.